pmd/pmd/docs/pages/pmd/userdocs/extending/writing_java_rules.md

 ### Execution

 For each thread, a deep copy of the rule is created.
-Then, for each thread, for each analysed file:
+Each thread is given a different set of files to analyse.
+Then, for each such file, for each rule copy:

 3. {% jdoc core::Rule#start(core::RuleContext) %} is called once, before parsing
 4. {% jdoc core::Rule#apply(java.util.List,core::RuleContext) %} is called with the root
 of the AST.
 That method performs the AST traversal that ultimately calls visit methods.
 It's not called for RuleChain rules.
 5. {% jdoc core::Rule#end(core::RuleContext) %} is called when the rule is done processing
 the file

-### FIXME

-without specific order:
-* There's no hook for "after construction", or "after analysis" we only have "before file" and "after file"
-* What's the point of having `Rule#start` ?
-The globally accepted pattern is to override the visit method for the root node.
-We have `visit(<root type>)`, `apply`, and `start` that are called at the same lifecycle point...
-* Rule#apply is not called for RuleChain visits
-* Why is Rule#apply overridable?
-Anyone can break it
-* Sooo much code is duplicated everywhere in rulechain visitor implementations, which are all the same modulo a cast...
-* Converting a rule to the rulechain shouldn't force removing `super.visit` calls...
-We could just provide a base class for rulechain rules that overrides eg `visit(JavaNode)` to be a noop
-* RuleSets is unnecessary, we should just rely on a good RuleSet implementation
-* Initializer.initialize() is called for each file instead of once per language module loading
-* For each file all the rules in all rulesets are checked to use typeres or other analysis passes